oracle-livelabs/apex/employee-onboarding/2-create-app/2-create-app.md

 ## Summary

-In this task, you learnt how to create administration pages to create and manage Employees, Department and Training Catalogues.
+In this task, you learned how to build administration pages to create and manage Employees, Departments, and Training Catalogs.
+You also added a navigation entry for the main Administration page.
+Additionally, you created an email template for the Onboarding process.

 ## Acknowledgements